-- There are no heritage requirements on the property other than the general heritage related design guidelines of the Legislative Precinct, i.e., being sympathetic to the heritage nature of the precinct and the Legislature and its buildings etc.... - Respecting the form and character of signature landmarks

-- Maintaining views within the 180m radius of the Legislative Dome
+There are no heritage requirements on the property other than the general heritage related design guidelines of the Legislative Precinct, i.e., being sympathetic to the heritage nature of the precinct and the Legislature and its buildings including respecting the form and character of signature landmarks and maintaining views within the 180m radius of the Legislative Dome.
+Note that while our project is located outside of the 180m radius of the Legislative dome that we are still cognizant of the overall intent of this guideline.